OpenZeppelin/awesome-openzeppelin/README.md

 * [The Design of Everyday Things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), by Donald Norman.

+* [Less is Enough: On Architecture and Asceticism](https://www.goodreads.com/book/show/21167757-less-is-enough), by Pier Vittorio Aureli.

 ### Courses

 * [Interaction Design Specialization](https://www.coursera.org/specializations/interaction-design), by Scott Klemmer, Elizabeth Gerber and Jacob O. Wobbrock.